 Rose Gabriele has always felt her “zen” career was firmly rooted in communications and performance.
-She spent a large portion of her professional life as an EMMY award winning television reporter.
-She still does on-camera work and both professional and community theatre.
+She spent a large portion of her professional life as an EMMY award winning television reporter, in medical, entertainment and breaking news reporting.
+She still does on-camera work, as well as both professional and community theater.

-Because of her television background, she often gives those she coaches unique tips and pearls about how to be at the top of their game during their presentations.
+Because of her television background, Rose is often able to give unique tips and pearls to those she coaches about how to be at the top of their game during their presentations, and how to manage unexpected occurrences with poise.

 Rose is still hired as on-camera “talent” and writes, produces, and does voice-overs for video.
 She graduated from the University of Akron with a bachelor of arts in Mass Media-Communications.
 Additionally, she has a doctorate degree in Podiatric Medicine.